edamla/mediterraneanagency/_books/2021-09-01-the-world-is-a-bride.md

 “O you who have imprisoned yourselves within your egos!
 O slaves and servants!
 O blind and deaf!
 O worshipers of the world!
 O those who carry their coffins on the backs of their camels!
-O wor- shippers of wealth and possessions!
+O worshippers of wealth and possessions!
 O those who have not yet awakened from their slumber!
 On the night that connects Thursday to Friday, there is a grand wedding in front of Hacı Ağa’s mansion!